notnatta/RealNattawattHongthong/README.md

 Hello World,

-I am a CRU Student and a Developer, I do code.
+I am a Student and a Developer, I do code.

 Languages
 HTML, CSS, JavaScript, NodeJS and Python.